jxsvoboda/sycek/README.md

 =====

 Sycek aims to provide tools based around a modular C language parser.
-Currently there's one tool 'ccheck', a C code style checker.
+Currently there's one tool `ccheck`, a C code style checker.
 It is used to check compliance with the [HelenOS coding style][1] by the [HelenOS][2] project and other, smaller projects (e.g. [Timrec][3]).